Many people are afraid that they have a sexually transmitted disease (STD), and they are uncomfortable about going to the doctor.

 However, most STD test kits are not as reliable and accurate as lab tests.

-Additionally, almost none of these are approved by the FDA.
+Additionally, only some of these are approved by the FDA.

-The accuracy of home STD tests can be affected by the storage, manipulation and handling of the kits.
+The accuracy of home STD tests can be affected by the packaging, storage, manipulation, and handling of the kits.
 Additionally, there might be some issues when you collect the sample.

 In order to determine the reliability of this test, Charlotte Gaydos, a world-renowned health expert from the Johns Hopkins University School of Medicine from Baltimore, decided to send six of her personal tests to 6 different online lab test companies, including OraSure.
 Two of them never responded back, and only the rest of four returned the test.